Llugway/Soplon/README.md

 # Soplon

-**Soplon** is a modular C++ application originally developed in 2021 as part of the **Challenge IA & Cyber** organized by the French Directorate General of Armaments (DGA) and the Cyber Excellence Pole.
+**Soplon** is a modular C++ application developed in 2021 for the **Challenge IA & Cyber 2021**, a national competition organized by the French **Direction Générale de l'Armement (DGA)** and the **Pôle d'Excellence Cyber**.
 It was built by the **Cyberens** team during the competition.

+The **Cyberens** team secured **2nd place overall**.

-The project demonstrates a clean MVC-inspired architecture for handling data sources, filtering, database interactions, and presentation logic — with a focus on robustness and extensibility in a cybersecurity context.
+The solution demonstrates a clean MVC-inspired architecture for handling data sources, filtering, database interactions, and presentation logic — with a focus on robustness and extensibility in a cybersecurity context.

 ## Features